Skip to content

 bazilion token revoke <id>

-Add --qr to token create to emit a bazilion://pair?...
-URL and a terminal QR code for pairing a mobile client.
+Add --qr to create a bazilion://pair?...
+URL and terminal QR code for a mobile client.

 ~/.bazilion/

-bazilion.db # all DB state: entities + secrets + config + tokens
+bazilion.db # entities + policy + approvals + secrets + config + tokens

 auth.json # bootstrap bearer token (+ optional remote target)

-groups/<slug>/ # collaboration root (may be a symlink); memory/ + work
+teams/<slug>/ # Team root (real directory or symlink); memory/ + work

 logs/